Melk Abbey in Austria

 Kaiserzimmer (Monastery Museum of Melk Abbey)

-The monastery museum is located in the rooms where the emperor and his family once stayed when they visited Melk Abbey.
 This shows how important Melk Abbey was in history.
-There you can see the art treasures of the monastery.
-You will also learn more about the current role of the abbey.
+There you can see the monastery's art treasures.
+You will also learn more about the abbey's current role.

 The Marble Hall